tools/godep/Readme.md

 	$ godep save

-This will save a list of dependencies to the file Godeps.
+This will save a list of dependencies to the file Godeps/Godeps.json, and copy their source code into Godeps/_workspace.
 Read over its contents and make sure it looks reasonable.
 Then commit the file to version control.

-You can also include the source code of all dependencies with flag `-copy`.
+You can omit the source code with the flag -copy=false.
-This makes subsequent invocations of `godep go` faster and more reliable.
+This means fewer files to store in your local repository, but subsequent invocations of `godep go` will need to access the network to fetch the appropriate source code later.
+Using the default behavior is faster and more reliable.
-For example, network failure will not cause problems running the go tool.

 #### Edit-test Cycle